 Iron is distributed in active metabolic and storage pools.
 Total body iron is about 3.5 g in healthy men and 2.5 g in women; the difference relates to women's smaller body size and dearth of stored iron because of iron loss due to menses.
 The distribution of body iron is

 Iron is absorbed in the duodenum and upper jejunum.
-Absorption of iron is determined by the type of iron molecule and by what other substances are ingested.
+Iron absorption is determined by its source and by what other substances are ingested with it.
 Iron absorption is best when food contains heme iron (meat).
-Dietary nonheme iron is usually in the ferric state and must be reduced to the ferrous state and released from food binders by gastric secretions.
+Dietary nonheme iron is usually in the ferric state (+3) and must be reduced to the ferrous state (+2) and released from food binders by gastric secretions.
 Nonheme iron absorption is reduced by other food items (eg, vegetable fiber phytates and polyphenols; tea tannates, including phosphoproteins; bran) and certain antibiotics (eg, tetracycline).
 Ascorbic acid is the only common food element known to increase nonheme iron absorption.

 Iron from intestinal mucosal cells is transferred to transferrin, an iron-transport protein synthesized in the liver; transferrin can transport iron from cells (intestinal, macrophages) to specific receptors on erythroblasts, placental cells, and liver cells.
 For heme synthesis, transferrin transports iron to the erythroblast mitochondria, which insert the iron into protoporphyrin IX for it to become heme.
 Transferrin (plasma half-life, 8 days) is extruded for reutilization.
 Synthesis of transferrin increases with iron deficiency but decreases with any type of chronic disease.